-It turns out that Wattage was never the most accurate way to determine the brightness of a bulb.
-This is because it denotes the power input to a bulb, rather than its light output (which is what we’re really looking for).
+It turns out that Wattage was never the most accurate way to determine the brightness of a light bulb.
+This is because it denotes the power input to a light bulb, rather than its light output (which is what we’re really looking for).

 Instead, we need to pay attention to lumens.

 Lumens (lm) are a measure of the amount of light that is visible to the human eye from a lamp or light source.